399Hong/FlaskFundamental/README.md

 FLASK ENV, SECRET KEY, and TESTING)

 > Create a file named config.py in the root directory of the project.
-Use dotenv to read the .env  le and to set the Flask configuration variables in the Config class.
+Use dotenv to read the .env file and to set the Flask configuration variables in the Config class.

 > Assuming you have included FLASK ENV = 'development',